 Gordon Law Offices to discuss your case.

-Preparing the Joint Petition for Divorce in Nevada
+Preparing a Joint Petition for Divorce in NV

 The couple will need to create a list of all assets and debts that are